-An important word of warning: Wismo shares transaction amounts and categories with other users.
+An important word of warning: Wismo shares what you spend money on (your debit and credit card transaction amounts and categories) with other users.
 In other words, your fellow Wismo users will see that you spent $50 on “fun.”
-However, this information is anonymized and doesn’t included payee details.
+However, this information is anonymized and doesn’t include payee details.
 Other users will only see your username, not your real name.

 You can also enter recurring expenses in about a dozen categories, including housing and transportation, utilities, insurance, subscriptions, health, loans/debt, and savings goals.